tolek-tpr/GLWrapper/README.md

 Looking at the code, the `BufferBuilder` should get rendered first, however since the `BufferBuilder` is a queued object and `Immediate` is not, which means that in reality, the `Immediate` get's rendered first.

-# Advanced GlWrapper
+# Advanced GLWrapper
 ## Identifiers
-Identifiers are the primary way GlWrapper handles resources.
+Identifiers are the primary way GLWrapper handles resources.
 To make an Identifier you simply call:
 `new Identifier(<namespace>, <location>)`.
 The namespace, is the name of the folder located in the resources folder like for example an Identifier to the basic vertex shader would look something like this:
 `new Identifier("glw", "shaders/core/position_program.vsh")`, and the file structure would be